Case Studies

 Objective

-The goal was to replace decentralized, intuition-driven real estate decisions with a standardized, explainable, and scalable forecasting engine capable of estimating 3-year category-wise sales from a simple latitude/longitude input.
+Design and deploy a production-grade geospatial ML system to support new-store site selection, replacing decentralised, intuition-driven real estate decisions with a standardised, explainable, and scalable forecasting engine capable of estimating 3-year category-wise sales from a latitude/longitude input.

 What this case study covers